zextras/tech-doc/source/suite/mobile.rst

 requests due to bugs or malfunctioning saving resources for all other clients.

-   **Warning**

-   The Mobile DoS filter is disabled by default, and can be enabled as needed via CLI.
+.. warning:: The Mobile DoS filter is disabled by default, and can be enabled as needed via CLI.

-.. _configuration:
+.. _mobile_configuration:

 Configuration
 ~~~~~~~~~~~~~